aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 Use CSRF tokens to uniquely identify each page for each user.
 This way the server can manage the session information well.
 ## OWASP top 10

+OWASP is a non-profit foundation that handles securing software and creating open source tools for cybersecurity.

 | **#**   | **Vulnerability**                            | **Primary Mitigation**                                                   |
 | ------- | -------------------------------------------- | ------------------------------------------------------------------------ |
 | **A01** | **Broken Access Control**                    | Rigorous role enforcement, strict authorization checks, thorough testing |